jsacco1/guideseq/README.md

 ### `identify` Off-target Site Candidates<a name="identify"></a>

 - **Functionality**: Given the alignment samfile for a given site, a reference genome, and a target sequence, output a tab-delimited `.txt` file containing the identified off-target sites.
+Use `''` for controls without a target sequence, such as for GTP controls.
 - **Required Parameters**:
 	- `--aligned`: Path to the site-specific alignment `.sam` file.
 	- `--genome`: Path to the reference genome FASTA file.